OpenPhysProject/OpenPhys/docs/HowToAddLessons.md

-### How To Add an lesson to this project
+### How to add an New Lesson
-1. Add File Folder To Content

-2. Add data.js file to new folder

-3. Add Template files to new folder

-4. Add new files to Index.html

-5. Load new files in main.js
+All the files for each lesson are found in the *app/content* folder.

+1. Create new lesson folder with all your new content
+2. Tell *index.html* about your new lesson
+3. Tell *main.js* about your new lesson
-6. Add any needed custom view code
+4. Add any needed custom view code

-7. Add any needed custom styles
+5. Add any needed custom styles

-#### Add File Folder to content
+#### Create new Lesson Folder
-1. In app/content/ add a folder to store the new lesson you will be adding.
+1. In *app/content/* add a folder to store the new lesson you will be adding.
-app/content/myLesson
+*app/content/myLesson*
-2. Create the following sub folders assets templates views
+2. Create the following sub folders:
+* assets
+* templates
+* views

-#### Add data.js file to new folder
+#### Add data.js file to new Lesson Folder
 1. In the app/content/sample folder you will find a well documented data.js example.
 2. In the folder you created for your lesson, create a new file named data.js, or copy an existing one.